SyedMoasib000/ai-system-design-guide/08-memory-and-state/03-long-term-memory.md

 ### Q: What is "Catastrophic Forgetting" in the context of learned agentic memory?

 **Strong answer:**
 In fine-tuned agents, catastrophic forgetting happens when new training data wipes out old knowledge.
 In **Agentic Memory (RAG-based)**, it refers to **Index Overload**.
 If an agent adds 1,000 low-quality new "facts" to its memory, the retrieval precision drops, effectively making it "forget" the older, higher-quality facts because they are buried in noise.
-We mitigate this with **Quality-Weighted Retrieval**—memories with high "Verification Scores" from a supervisor are boosted over raw logs.
+We mitigate this with **Quality-Weighted Retrieval**: memories with high "Verification Scores" from a supervisor are boosted over raw logs.

 ---